surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 <b>4.</b> To Add Global Filters to the dashboard, Click on <b>Add Global Filters</b> Button.

-<b>Dashboard global Filters** allows user to view limited data by applying filters on dashboard reports and it supports following filter types string, number, date and lookup.
+<b>Dashboard global Filters</B> allows user to view limited data by applying filters on dashboard reports and it supports following filter types string, number, date and lookup.

 | **Type** | **Description** |
 |  ------ | ------ |